bmagalhaes/ECO395M-Final-Project/Final_rmd.md

 ### Lasso Regression

 First, we fit a lasso regression.
-From the baseline model we used in diff-in-diff analysis, we added one more variable - ‘crack’, hoping it can enhance our model’s predictive power, and considered all possible interactions.
+From the baseline model we used in diff-in-diff analysis, we added one more variable - 'crack', hoping it can enhance our model's predictive power, and considered all possible interactions.

 As a result, we obtained a model with 181 variables with an intercept.